rob10campbell/PRoPS-colloids_setup/02-HOOMDblue-Install-Guide.md

 This is a guide to installing [HOOMD-blue] for use in the [PRoPS Group]'s colloid simulations.
 Our implementation of HOOMD-blue is currently CPU only (no GPU components).

-This guide is optizimed for MacOS and was last updated in August 2021.
+This guide is optizimed for MacOS.

+[Last Update: August 2021]

 The standard implementation of HOOMD-blue was adapted for our colloids simulations by Mohammad (Nabi) Nabizadeh.
 This guide was compiled by Rob Campbell.